shaunmulligan/zwiftendo/README.md

 ### Usage:

-Connect the nRF52840 Express to your laptop and copy code.py, pimoroni_trackball.py and the above mentioned libraries to the CIRCUITPYTHON drive.
+Connect the nRF52840 Express to your laptop and copy `code.py`, `pimoroni_trackball.py` and the above mentioned libraries to the `CIRCUITPYTHON` drive.
 Connect up the Trackball i2c pins to the nRF53840 SCL and SDA pins.
 Make sure to add a 10k pull-up resistor as there are no internal ones on the i2c bus.
+Wire up 2 buttons from D9 and D10 to ground.

-Once powered up, the device will be discoverable as a bluetooth keyboard called Zwiftendo.
-Once paired, the green LED at the centre of the trackball will turn blue and now when you swipe up and down it will scroll your screen up and down.
-Swiping right will skip your media forward and pushing the central button should play or pause your media.
+Once powered up, the device will be discoverable as a bluetooth keyboard called `Zwiftendo`.
+Once paired, the green LED at the centre of the trackball will turn blue.
+Now when you swipe up or down it will scroll your screen up and down.
+Clicking the central button will send an `ENTER`.
+Pressing button 1 will skip your media forward and button 2 should play or pause your media.